karlentwistle/dark_knight/README.md

 The Dark Knight automatically restarts your Heroku dynos if they start swapping to disk [R14 - Memory Quota Exceeded in Ruby (MRI)](https://devcenter.heroku.com/articles/ruby-memory-use).

-Once a Heroku dyno starts swapping to disk, it becomes comparatively slow and unresponsive, so taking it out of formation is the best course of action.
+Once a Heroku dyno starts swapping to disk, it becomes comparatively slow and unresponsive, so taking it out of the formation is the best course of action.

 > He's a silent guardian, a watchful protector.
 A dark knight.